aldalinde/PyTorch_Course_Project/README.md

 accuracy 99.8% on test dataset.
 Net model weights saved to file/

 **gesture_model_use.ipynb**
-containes several functions for getting from file, visualising, processing new images, predicting their class and showing prediction in output
+contains several functions for new images: getting from file, visualising, processing, predicting their class and showing prediction in output